 Farmers who make an intensive use of fertilizers and plant protection products under conventional practices may experience a larger reduction in input costs after adoption of OT, and may thus be more likely to adopt.
 However, a non-intensive use of fertilizers and plant protection products before adoption could also indicate farmers' environmental awareness and thus a higher probability to adopt OT.
 Also, conventional farmers who use a relatively low level of fertilizers and plant protection products are more likely to use a technology which is in fact similar to the OT, and may thus be more likely to adopt OT.
 The effect of the intensity of fertilizers' and plant protection products' use before conversion is therefore ambiguous but we expect the latter effect to dominate, that is to say low input use under conventional farming should increase the probability to convert to OF.
+McBride and Greene (2009) calculate farming cost under OT and CT for a sample of soybean producers in the US in 2006.
+The authors find that costs per bushel are on average USD 1 to USD 6 higher under OT than under CT.
+In particular, while chemical costs are lower under OT, capital and labor costs are much higher.
+Oelofse et al. (2010) report that total variable costs were higher for a sample of Chinese organic soybean producers compared to their conventional counterparts.
+The differential was USD 116 per ha, which is mainly due to a differential of USD 177 per ha in hired labor cost in disfavor of organic producers.
+Not using data from a sample of farms but with a case-study of one farm in England, Cobb et al. (1999) find that switching to OF induces higher labor costs and higher fixed costs (on this particular farm the conversion to organic agriculture required different machinery).
+Comparing one organic dairy farm with a conventional one with equivalent structure in 2003-2007, Shadbolt et al. (2009) indicate that the organic holding incurred higher fixed cost but lower cost per cow (veterinary, feed).
 In the forthcoming empirical application, we will use the ratio of fertilizer expenditure over the standard gross margin as a measure of intensity of fertilizer use, but we do not have a priori expectations on the sign of the effect.